-In southern Maine, St. Anthony's Monastery aka Friary is situated about four miles from the town of Kennebunk on the western side of the Kennebunk river which issues into the Atlantic at lovely Kennebunk Beach.
+In southern Maine, St. Anthony's Monastery aka Franciscan Friary, is situated about four miles from the town of Kennebunk on the western side of the Kennebunk river which issues into the Atlantic at lovely Kennebunk Beach.

 The area was recognized by the French explorer Samuel de Champlain in the year 1604.
 The first European settlers, arrived in 1614, and were repelled by the Native Americans in 1689-90.
-Later on, the Native Americans were vanquished by the famous Lieutenant General Sir William Pepperrell who repossessed the land.
+Later, the Native Americans were vanquished by the famous Lieutenant General Sir William Pepperrell who repossessed the land.
 In 1740, he sold 200 acres of it to John Mitchell, a professor of the Christian religion and a seaman of liberal education who loved God, people, and the wide ocean.
 His family controlled the estate until 1900 when it was purchased by William A. Rogers, Esq., a Buffalo industrialist.
-He commissioned Green and Wicks, architects, a Buffalo firm to have built upon the property a splendid house in Tudor style.
-This fine estate was sold in 1937 to William N. Campbell, a gentleman of entrepreneurial fortune, who was pleased to keep a home also in Fisher Hill and in Brookline, MA, in Bal Harbor and in Miami Beach, Florida.
+He commissioned Green and Wicks architects a Buffalo firm, to have built upon the property a splendid house in Tudor style.
+This fine estate was sold in 1937 to William N. Campbell, a gentleman of entrepreneurial fortune, who was pleased to keep a home also in Fisher Hill and in Brookline Massachusetts, in Bar Harbor Maine and in Miami Beach Florida.

 On September 8, 1947, the estate was purchased by Lithuanian Franciscans.
 In 1952, the house was embellished with the Shrine of St. Anthony.
 In 1953, the Grotto of Our Lady of Lourdes, an imposing and unique shrine, was constructed on the estate grounds and, in 1959, the graceful Chapel of the Stations of the Cross.
 Both of these shrines, monuments of Lithuanian architectural art, were designed by Jonas Mulokas, winner of the First Prize of the American Architects Association.
 For the Chapel of the Stations of the Cross, individual stations and two angels were sculptured by Vytautas Kasuba who was decorated with the Gold Medal for art at the 1937 Paris World's Fair.